ramanathanlab/genslm/docs/COMMANDS.md

 ## Generating Embeddings

-1. Convert model weights into PT (optionally remove the attention_weight.bias, it is recomended to not use these files however)
+1. Convert model weights into PT (optionally remove the attention_weight.bias, it is recommended to not use these files however)

 ```bash
 python -m genslm.cmdline.remove_neox_attention_bias \